PreibischLab/STIM/README.md

 ### Pairwise Alignment

 The pairwise alignment uses SIFT to align pairs of 2d slices. _**Important note:** the order of the datasets as they are passed into the program is crucial as it determines which slices are next to each other.
-If not specified, they are used in the order as stored in the JSON file inside the N5 container._ The 2d alignment can be called as follows:
+If not specified, they are used in the order as stored in the JSON file inside the N5 container._ The 2d alignment can be called as follows, the resulting transformations and corresponding points are automatically stored in the N5:
 ```bash
 ./st-align-pairs \
      -i '/path/directory.n5' \